Unleash/unleash-client-symfony/README.md

         $enabled = $context->hasMatchingFieldValue('customProperty', $someCustomProperty);

-        // check if the constraint are valid using the abstract class' method if (!$enabled || !$this->validateConstraints($strategy, $context)) {
+        // check if the constraints are valid using the abstract class' method if (!$enabled || !$this->validateConstraints($strategy, $context)) {
             return false;
         }